DexcTrack/dexctrack/README.md

 get_screen_size width = 1920 , get_screen_size height = 1080 , dispRatio = 1.8
 sys.platform = linux2
 backend = TkAgg
+matplotlib version = 3.1.1
 sqlite_file = /home/steve/dexc_PL75130020.sqlite
 rcParams[timezone] = America/Chicago
 Latest glucose at 2020-06-02 10:43:36-05:00 = 90
-2 hour prediction : at 2020-06-02 12:43:12-05:00 glucose = 154.0
 ```
 </br>

 A user reported that all of their time values were off by 8 hours.
-This may be due to a questionable change in newer firmware releases of the Receiver, or possibly different hardware based on target region.
-To work around this issue, the '-t' option can be used to set a time offset.
+This may be due to a change in newer firmware releases of the Receiver, or possibly different hardware based on target region.
+To work around this issue, the '-t' option can be used to set a **time offset**.
 The general format is +/-hours:min:sec, but the sign, the minutes and the seconds parts are optional.
 </br>

 ```